 Bindings: Burton Mission, Burton Malavita EST with Hinge Tech.

-Boots: Burton Ruler, Burton SLX and Burton Imperial
+Boots: Burton Ruler, Burton SLX, and Burton Imperial

-Conditions: One day of hard tracked up snow with icy patches and another with thick soft well groomed snow.
+Conditions: One day of hard tracked up snow with icy patches and another with thick soft well-groomed snow.

 We tried this with and without the 2012 Malavita “hinge tech” EST bindings and both times it was fun but we had more fun with the Malavita’s.
 This is the kind of board that makes it easier to ride rails and jib around.
-It might of been one of the easiest catch free jib boards we have tried.
-The Whammy Bar is one of those boards that has the nose/tail spooned and the middle section spooned up as well.
-The only thing that has normal contact with the snow are the edges between the feet.
+It might have been one of the easiest catch free jib boards we have tried.
+The Whammy Bar is one of those boards that have the nose/tail spooned and the middle section spooned up as well.
+The only thing that has normal contact with the snow is the edges between the feet.
 This is a great idea for

 On Snow Feel: It’s the kind of loose playful board that you want to slide and butter all over the mountain.
 The Whammy bar should live inside the park or just play slowly around on the groomers.
 The harder the conditions the worse this board performs through.
 It’s not about flat basing or one footing but figuring out how to butter/press/ollie/nollie around the mountain.

 Powder: The Rocker on the Whammy is pretty mellow.
-It makes for a more stable ride and a fun float in powder but this board runs small for it’s size so it won’t be ideal even compared to some other rocker boards.
-Still it’s better than anything you can get in a camber board of this shape and flex.
+It makes for a more stable ride and a fun float in powder but this board runs small for its size so it won’t be ideal even compared to some other rocker boards.
+Still, it’s better than anything you can get in a camber board of this shape and flex.

-Speed: We were on moderate hard pack that was scraped away to create a bit of a loose layer between it.
+Speed: We were on a moderate hardpack that was scraped away to create a bit of a loose layer between it.
 The Whammy is very typical of most Burton Rocker boards.
 The minute you pick up any bit of speed you begin to feel the chatter.
 It even creates a little noise.
 We aren’t talking about bombing a hill but just picking up speed from the chair to the park.